egrandmaison89/luminate-cookbook/TROUBLESHOOTING.md

 ### Required System Libraries

-The following libraries are needed (see `packages.txt`):
+The following libraries are needed for Playwright Chromium to work locally or in Docker:
 - `libnspr4` - Netscape Portable Runtime
 - `libnss3` - Network Security Services
-- Additional Chromium dependencies (GTK, X11, etc.)
+- `libatk-bridge2.0-0`, `libatk1.0-0`, `libatspi2.0-0` - Accessibility toolkit
+- `libcups2` - Printing support
+- `libdbus-1-3` - Inter-process communication
+- `libdrm2`, `libgbm1` - Graphics drivers
+- `libgtk-3-0` - GTK+ library
+- `libxkbcommon0` - Keyboard handling
+- `libxcomposite1`, `libxdamage1`, `libxfixes3`, `libxrandr2`, `libxss1` - X11 extensions
+- `libasound2` - Audio support

+**Note for Streamlit Cloud**: These packages are not needed.
+The app handles missing Playwright gracefully and will show a helpful error message if browser automation is unavailable.

 ### Still Having Issues?

 1. Check the full error message in Streamlit Cloud logs
 2. Verify `playwright>=1.40.0` is in `requirements.txt`
 3. Try redeploying the app (sometimes fixes dependency issues)
-4. For Streamlit Cloud: Contact support with the error message and reference to `packages.txt`
+4. For Streamlit Cloud: The app will show a clear error message if Playwright isn't available - this is expected and the app will still work for other tools
+5. For local deployments: Install the system packages listed above or use `python -m playwright install-deps chromium`